edusperoni/nativescript-ripple/README.md

 tns plugin add nativescript-ng-ripple
 ```

+## **BREAKING CHANGES**

+### v2.0

+- Ripple is now applied to the foreground by default on Android. (see `rippleLayer`)
+- Ripple color is now modified by an alpha parameter meaning a ripple color of `rgba(255,255,255,1)` turns into `rgba(255,255,255,0.25)` (default behavior unchanged).
+See `rippleColorAlpha` property.
+- Due to native implementation of ripple, the color is at most at `50%` alpha at any time, this behavior has been replicated to iOS.
+Together with `rippleColorAlpha`, the behavior should be consistent across platforms.

 ## Usage

 This will only work on Android Lollipop 5.0 or later and any version of iOS.